wendyverdonk93/docs/content/integrations/ecommerce-integrations/woocommerce/faq/filter-the-order-request.md

 ---
 title : "Filtering the order request using the hook multisafepay_order_request"
-meta_title: "WooCommerce plugin available payment methods - MultiSafepay Docs"
+meta_title: "WooCommerce - Filtering the order request - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 layout: "faqdetail"
 read_more: "."